 Challanges that you may face overlanding in a UTV.

 You’ll face several challenges overlanding in a UTV.
 One is being able to carry all the gear you need to safely overland.
+Figuring out how to haul your supplies could be difficult.
 You may need a bigger utility-style UTV to hold your gear.
 It would be hard to do it in a two-seater sports machine.
-We’ve seen a few custom trailers built that you tow behind your rig, which may help you out if you have a small machine.
-But figuring out how to haul your supplies could be difficult.
-Another big challenge to UTV overlanding would be what to do about highway miles.
+We’ve seen a few custom trailers built that you tow behind your rig, which may help you out.
+Another big challenge to UTV overlanding would be tackling the highway miles.
 Some overland trips take people all the way across the country, and it would be hard to stay on the dirt 100% of the time.

 Can you do it?